-To be admitted to the program, an applicant must be endorsed by a faculty member (likely to become the student’s Major Professor), and then approved by the faculty of the Behavioral and Brain Sciences Program, the Department of Psychology, and finally the Graduate School.
+To be admitted to the program, an applicant must be endorsed by a faculty member (likely to become the student’s Major Professor), and then approved by the faculty of the Behavior and Brain Sciences Program, the Department of Psychology, and finally the Graduate School.
 Students who are interested in the work of a specific faculty member are encouraged to send an introduction email.
 Selection is based on the match between a student’s research interest and that of the potential Major Professor.
 Criteria considered for admission include previous research experience, letters of recommendation, prior academic record, and GRE scores.
 A prospective graduate student visit day is held one time per year by invitation.

-Upon admission to the Behavioral and Brain Sciences Program, students are typically considered for one of a number of forms of financial support.
+Upon admission to the Behavior and Brain Sciences Program, students are typically considered for one of a number of forms of financial support.
 Students are most commonly supported by Teaching Assistantships (TAs), which are determined by the needs of the Department and assigned by the Associate Department Head and Graduate Coordinator.
 Students who have Bachelor’s Degrees serve as TAs for an instructor.
 Students with Mater’s Degrees may teach their own classes.
 More limited opportunities for Research Assistantships (RAs) are available, which are funded by a faculty member’s grant, or via competitive University-wide Fellowships awarded through the Graduate School.
 Students are encouraged to generate and submit applications for their own grants such as the National Institutes of Health Kirschstein Predoctoral Individual National Research Service Award (NRSA), National Science Foundation Graduate Student Fellowship Program (GSFP).

 In recent years the Department has been successful in supporting all of its graduate students over all academic years of study.
 Students may also work directly with the University's Office of Student Financial Aid.